TheoSourget/DDSA_Sourget/README.md

 ---

 ## Usage

 1.Execute every extract_paper notebook to generate the references csv.

-2.Execute fusion_source notebook to obtain the final csv (merged.csv)
+2.Execute fusion_source notebook to obtain the final csv (merged.csv).

 To add a new source, you just have to generate a csv file name paper_{name_of_your_source} with the following columns: name,DOI,publication_year,dataset_used